-6.31 A Flood Risk Assessment provides a site-specific analysis of how a development affects flood risk and proposes suitable mitigation measures which could be incorporated into the scheme (if applicable).
+- 6.31 A Flood Risk Assessment provides a site-specific analysis of how a development affects flood risk and proposes suitable mitigation measures which could be incorporated into the scheme (if applicable).
 For a development to gain planning permission, a Flood Risk Assessment should demonstrate that the site will remain safe in the future, taking into account the effects of climate change.
+Core Policy 10 of the ACS provides further information on requirements relating to flood risk management.